-S&P disclaimer
+2.1.
+S&P DISCLAIMER

-"This may contain information obtained from third parties (including ratings from credit ratings agencies such as Standard & Poor's, modeling tools, software or other applications or output therefrom) or any part therefrom (Third Party Content).
-Reproduction and distribution of Third Party Content in any form is prohibited except with the prior written permission of the related third party.
-Third Party Content providers do not guarantee the accuracy, completeness, timeliness or availability of any of the Third Party Content and are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, or for the results obtained from the use of such Third Party Content.
-THIRD PARTY CONTENT PROVIDERS GIVE NO EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE.
-THIRD PARTY CONTENT PROVIDERS SHALL NOT BE DIRECT, INDIRECT, FOR ANY INCIDENTAL, EXEMPLARY, COMPENSATORY, PUNITIVE, SPECIAL OR CONSEQUENTIAL DAMAGES, COSTS, EXPENSES, LEGAL FEES, OR LOSSES (INCLUDING LOST INCOME OR PROFITS AND OPPORTUNITY COSTS OR LOSSES CAUSED BY NEGLIGENCE) IN CONNECTION WITH ANY USE OF THE THIRD PARTY CONTENT.
-Credit ratings are statements of opinions and are not statements of fact or recommendations to purchase, hold or sell securities.
-They do not address the suitability of securities or the suitability of securities for investment purposes, and should not be relied on as investment advice."
+2.1.1.
+"This may contain information obtained from third parties (including ratings from credit ratings agencies such as Standard & Poor's, modelling tools, software or other applications or output therefrom) or any part therefrom (Third Party Content).
+Reproduction and distribution of Third-Party Content in any form is prohibited except with the prior written permission of the related third party.
+Third-Party Content providers do not guarantee the accuracy, completeness, timeliness, or availability of any of the Third-Party Content and are not responsible for any errors or omissions (negligent or otherwise), regardless of the cause, or for the results obtained from the use of such Third-Party Content.
+THIRD-PARTY CONTENT PROVIDERS GIVE NO EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE OR USE.
+THIRD PARTY CONTENT PROVIDERS SHALL NOT BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, EXEMPLARY, COMPENSATORY, PUNITIVE, SPECIAL OR CONSEQUENTIAL DAMAGES, COSTS, EXPENSES, LEGAL FEES, OR LOSSES (INCLUDING LOST INCOME OR PROFITS AND OPPORTUNITY COSTS OR LOSSES CAUSED BY NEGLIGENCE) IN CONNECTION WITH ANY USE OF THE THIRD-PARTY CONTENT.
+Credit ratings are statements of opinions and are not statements of fact or recommendations to purchase, hold, or sell securities.
+They do not address the suitability of securities or the suitability of securities for investment purposes and should not be relied on as investment advice."